MFlowCode/MFC/docs/documentation/case.md

 - `num_mono` defines the total number of source planes by an integer.

-- `Mono(i)%pulse` specifies the choice of the acoustic wave form generated from $i$-th source plane by an integer.
+- `Mono(i)%pulse` specifies the choice of the acoustic waveform generated from $i$-th source plane by an integer.
 `Mono(i)%pulse` $=$ 1, 2, and 3 correspond to sinusoidal wave, Gaussian wave, and square wave, respectively.

 - `Mono(i)%npulse` defines the number of cycles of the acoustic wave generated from $i$-th source plane by an integer.